 Bedrooms generally have a lot of furniture and personal items to work around.
-Again, make a considered effort to start packing and decluttering your bedroom ahead of cleaning, to make everything easier to reach.
+Again, make the effort to start packing and decluttering your bedroom ahead of cleaning, to make everything easier to reach.
 You can use our handy guide to making wardrobe boxes to safely store and move your clothes out of the way during this step.

 Things to clean in the bedroom when moving out include:

 - Wash all of your bedding before packing it away.

 - Thoroughly wipe down cupboards and bookcases, first with a dry cloth, and then with a damp cloth and multisurface spray.

 - Use a steam cleaner on carpets and curtains, mop any hardwood floors.

 - Vacuum around every piece of furniture, especially behind and under things like wardrobes, beds and tables.

 Once you’ve cleaned the floors around the bed, remember to shift it so you can easily clean underneath too.
 Check out our guide on how to move your bed in 4 steps for when you're ready to begin dismantling.